In this 6-minute read, learn the 5 tips to help:

 If you want to stand out online against your local competition, you should add “next level business info” to your Google listing.
 What we mean by this is to go beyond the absolute necessities listed above.

-Next level info might include a current menu for a restaurant, completing the “optional” fields/descriptors such as “casual atmosphere,” “lots of parking,” “free WiFi,” “family friendly,” and any others, as well as including links to any online or scheduling options for salons, auto shops, groomers, restaurants, etc.
+Next level info might involve adding a current menu for a restaurant, completing the “optional” fields/descriptors such as “casual atmosphere,” “lots of parking,” “free WiFi,” “family friendly,” and any others, as well as including links to any online or scheduling options for salons, auto shops, groomers, restaurants, etc.

 The more details and info you can include, the more ways there are for the web search engines to find and rank your listing well.
 In general, Google business profiles with an abundance of info look more appealing than bare-bones listings, even if the bare-bones ones also have a solid star rating.